To connect your PostgreSQL database to Commerce Intelligence via an

-SSH tunnel, you (or your team, if you are not a techie) must do a few things:
+SSH tunnel, you must do a few things:

-public key is used to authorize the MBI Linux® user.
-In the next section, you will create the user and import the key.
+public key is used to authorize the Commerce Intelligence Linux user.
+Now, you will create the user and import the key.

 Yes.
 This displays the

 SSH setup form.

 Leave this page open throughout the tutorial - you will need it in the next section and at the end.